pgeu/pgeu-system/docs/confreg/sponsors.md

    email addresses (only those that opted in to sharing) after the conference has finished.

+## Shipments

+A shipment tracking system is built into the sponsorship system.
+It can also be used to track shipments unrelated to sponsorships, but in that case only the administrators can use it.

+The system assigns individual shipments unique tracking numbers, using which it tracks the arrival of the packages.
+The receiving is handled outside of the regular system and uses a secure token URL, with the idea being that this URL can be handed to a venue or a partner to have them directly update packages as they arrive, if agreed upon.

+To use the shipment system, create at least one shipment address.
+Until a shipment address is created, the complete system is disabled.

+To generate a shipment address tied to a sponsor, select which sponsorship levels it should be available to.
+If no sponsorship level is selected, the address is only available to the organizers.

+A shipment address can be given a start and an end date.
+These are only *informational* and not enforced in any way, but they will render a note to the sponsor about what the first and last dates to have shipments arrive at this address is.

+For each shipment, a full address can be given.
+As part of this address, the token `%%` should be inserted at some point, usually at the end of the first row.
+This token will be automatically replaced with the unique number for each individual shipment.

+Finally, an address can be given a description which is shown to the sponsor when they request a shipment.

+Each sponsor can request an unlimited number of shipments, each getting a unique ID.
+This should be done once for each individually sent item or trackable item.
+A single shipment can consist of multiple parcels, the number of which is entered into the system.
+Once they have requested the shipment, they get the ID.
+When they actually *send* the shipment, they update the record with the date of the sending and the parcel count.
+If available, also tracking information such as the shipping company and a tracking URL (not required).

+The final part of the system is the receiving end.
+This can either be handled by interfacing with the recipient (venue, partner, etc) manually and in that case it's updated by the administrator.
+Or it can be handled directly by the recipient, which is the main idea behind it.
+The recipient will get a list of all shipments scheduled for that address, and has the ability to mark them as received as they arrive, based on the unique number.
+They can also indicate exactly how many parcels have arrived (and it is then up to the sender to explicitly validate this if they want -- the system will show both numbers and a warning, but does not require the *recipient* to deal with this).

+### Emails

+Emails are automatically triggered in the system when:

+A new shipment is requested
+:  An email is generated to the conference sponsorship address

+A shipment is marked as sent
+:  An email is generated to the conference sponsorship address

+A shipment is unmarked as sent
+:  An email is generated to the conference sponsorship address

+Shipment details are updated *after* it was sent
+:  An email is generated to the conference sponsorship address

+A shipment is marked as received
+:  An email is generated to the *sponsor*, as well as to the conference sponsorship address.

+A shipment is marked as not received
+:  An email is generated to the *sponsor*, as well as to the conference sponsorship address.

+Number of parcels arrived is changed
+:  An email is generated to the *sponsor*, as well as to the conference sponsorship address.

 ## Reference

 ### Sponsorship <a name="sponsor"></a>